Q: Who is the church of Christ?

 Q: What does the church of Christ believe?

-A: Let me answer this question with a question.
-What should any Christian believe?
-Why are there so many different groups which call themselves Christians, and yet they have different beliefs, even conflicting beliefs?
+A: What should any Christian believe?
+Why are there so many different groups which call themselves Christians, yet they have conflicting beliefs?

-What does the church of Christ believe?
-We believe that faith which is pleasing to God comes from hearing & believing the Bible.
+The church of Christ believes faith that is pleasing to God comes from hearing and believing the Bible.

 Q: What does the church of Christ believe about baptism?

 This is what the church of Christ believes.
 Belief and baptism are part of the gospel message.
 Belief and baptism are both necessary responses to the gospel for salvation.
-Not belief without baptism, or baptism without belief, but belief and baptism.
+Not belief without baptism, or baptism without belief.
+Jesus teaches belief and baptism.

-If a person rejects the gospel, then obviously he or she is not going to fulfill what it teaches.
-Therefore, Jesus simply says in verse 16, …but he that believeth not shall be damned.
+If a person rejects the gospel, then he is not going to do what it says.
+Therefore, Jesus says in verse 16, “…but he that believeth not shall be damned.”
 Jesus did not need to say: He that believeth not and is baptized not shall be damned.
-Such a statement would be redundant.
+A statement like this would be redundant.
 People who lack belief in Jesus are not going to submit to His command to be baptized.

-Some Bible translations will have a note connected to Mark 16:9ff.
+Some Bible translations will have a note connected to Mark 16:9.
 It will say something along these lines:

 “The earliest manuscripts and some other ancient witnesses do not have verses 9-20” (NIV).

-I believe this note is quite unfortunate and misleading.
-This sentence alone would lead someone to think verses 9ff are illegitimate.
-Some people will use these footnotes to argue that Christians should not have any faith in the things mentioned in Mark 16:9ff.
+This sentence alone would lead someone to think verses nine and following are illegitimate.
+Some people will use these kinds of footnotes to argue that Christians should not believe what is written at the end of Mark.

 How many of the Greek manuscripts are lacking Mark 16:9-20?
-A grand total of 3.
+A total of three.
 There are over 1,200 manuscripts which testify to the reading of Mark’s account.
-One Biblical scholar has written the following about all this:
+One biblical scholar wrote the following about this:

 “Of the 1,200 plus documents, only 3 of them are completely lacking 16:9-20” (Wilbur Pickering ThM, PhD, The Identity of the New Testament Text IV.).

-I suggest to you, there is no reason you should doubt the authenticity of Mark 16:9ff.
+I suggest to you there is no compelling reason you should doubt the authenticity of Mark 16:9-20.

 If you are interested in the topic of Baptism, read the following passages: Romans 6:1-7; Colossians 2:10-15; Acts 2:36-43, 8:26-40.

-Jesus commanded baptism, therefore it is essential.
-Those who downplay its essentialness are in opposition to a command Jesus Himself gave.
+Jesus commanded baptism, therefore it is necessary.
+Those who teach it is not necessary are in opposition to a command Jesus Himself gave.

 Q: What does the church of Christ believe about salvation?

-A: We believe sin is humanity’s greatest problem.
-We also believe Jesus is the only one who can save humanity from sin.
+A: We believe sin is humanity’s greatest problem, and that Jesus is the only one who can save humanity from sin.

 And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.
-(John 2:2 (KJV)
+(1 John 2:2, KJV)

-The NT teaches that for Christ’s sacrifice to be applied to you, you must:
+The NT teaches that for Christ’s sacrifice to be applied to a person, that person must:

 Q: When did the church of Christ start?